Succession to Peerages Bill [HL]

 Overview

-This bill modernizes the rules of succession to hereditary peerages in the UK, ensuring equal inheritance rights for men and women and their descendants.
-It clarifies ambiguities and inconsistencies in existing laws, primarily aiming to align inheritance with principles of gender equality.
+This bill modernizes the rules of succession to hereditary peerages in the UK, ensuring equal inheritance rights for men and women.
+It replaces the traditional male-preference system with a system of primogeniture, where the eldest child inherits regardless of gender, while maintaining male preference within sibling groups.

 Description